GittyBittyLitty/OpenEPaper/usage/Json-template.md

 * `fonts/weathericons78` limited charactset, see https://erikflowers.github.io/weather-icons/

 If you want to add extra fonts to this list, you can convert them from Truetype by using Processing (https://processing.org/) and this script https://github.com/Bodmer/TFT_eSPI/tree/master/Tools/Create_Smooth_Font/Create_font .
 Place the .vlw font file in the /fonts folder.
 No need to update/rebuild the firmware.

+### Truetype fonts:

+`{ "text": [x, y, "text", "fontname", color, alignment, size] }`

+Put the truetype font in the /fonts folder.
+Make sure you select your truetype font file carefully: some are very big, and that will not fit in the file system.

+example:
+`{ "text": [0, 10, "Use any font in any size!", "/fonts/Inkfree.ttf", 1, 0, 40] }`